-- 1. Construction Deadline: That construction begin by \\\\\(2 years from the date of approval), to be completed by \\\\\(X years from the date of approval). - 2.
-Detailed Plan Review and Approval: Town staff will review the individual building proposals for compliance with the Special Use Permit, including Resolution A, the Land Use Management Ordinance and the applicant's Design Guidelines.
-The Community Design Commission would then review and approve final building elevations and building lighting for each individual building, before Final Planning Inspection.
+- 1. Construction Deadline: Construction shall begin by June 28, 2023 (2 years from the date of approval) and be completed by June 28, 2031 (10 years from the date of approval). - 2.
+Consent to Conditions: This approval is not effective until property owner of the property provides written consent to the approval.
+Written consent must be provided within 10 days of adoption by the Town Council. - Detailed Plan Review and Approval: Town staff will review the individual building proposals for compliance with the Special Use Permit Modification, including the Land Use Management Ordinance and the applicant's Design Standards dated November 13, 2020.
+The Community Design Commission will then review and approve final building elevations and building lighting for each individual building, before Final Planning Inspection.